St. John’s Wort: An Herb for Mental Health

 Typically but not always experienced by older individuals, shingles or herpes zoster is the result of being exposed to the chicken pox virus, Varicella zoster.
 The virus can lay dormant in the body and “erupt” at any time and is not restricted to the elderly: in fact, both my children had shingles in their teens.
 Shingles irritates nerves and causes a painful, itchy and frustrating rash of blisters, often on the back but sometimes around the eyes, and these are highly contagious.

-St. John’s wort is specific (in my Formulary Theory, it is a Tier 2 Specific) for the symptoms of shingles and can be applied topically as an oil directly to shingles blisters.
+St. John’s wort is specific (in my Formulary Theory, it is a Tier 2 Specific--download our Foundations course syllabus here) for the symptoms of shingles and can be applied topically as an oil directly to shingles blisters.
 Other herbs have emollient effects and can be used simultaneously with St. John’s wort, including red clover, violet leaf and flower, yarrow, rose petal, calendula, and plantain.
 If making an infused oil, you can combine these herbs (slightly wilted) in a jar and infuse them together, or you can infuse them all separately and add them together later.

 St. John’s wort for Tingling and Numbness